 Legal issues concerning the use of Facebook data in divorce proceedings varies.
-For instance, adultery is still grounds for divorce in some states and is defined in state laws as "the voluntary sexual intercourse of a married person with a person other than the offender's spouse."
+For instance, adultery is still grounds for divorce in some states.
+New York law defines adultery as "the voluntary sexual intercourse of a married person with a person other than the offender's spouse."
 In most adultery cases, direct proof is not required - based on the mere nature of secretive relationships.
 Adultery in a Facebook divorce situation, however, might be inferred through photos and information posted on Facebook.

 Note that while evidence-worthy photos and information exchanged on Facebook on their own may not be grounds for divorce, but information combined with other forms of proof may create an undesirable outcome.